 If you obtained your white card interstate, PCBUs in SA are obliged to accept these cards as proof of training under WHS Regulations.

 If you require a replacement card, you will need to contact the interstate RTO where you completed your training.
+Australian Skills Quality Authority oversees the registration of RTOs.
+If you have any queries regarding an RTO, please contact ASQA.

 White cards are recognised Australia-wide so you do not have to 'convert' your white card if you have moved to South Australia.